Cura : Care Beyond Boundaries Logo

 • Brush and floss carefully around the restored tooth to reduce decay risk at the margins

-• Avoid very hard foods early on if your dentist advises, especially after a dental onlay covering cusps
+• Avoid very hard foods early on if your dentist advises this, especially after a dental onlay that covers cusps

-• If you clench or grind, ask about a night guard to reduce stress on ceramic
+• If you clench or grind, ask whether a night guard may help reduce stress on the ceramic

 Remote Checks

-• Keep a record of your bite comfort and any sensitivity for the first week
+• Track bite comfort and sensitivity during the first week

-• Use photos and short notes to update your coordinator or clinic if you develop problems after returning home
+• Use photos and short notes to update your coordinator or clinic if problems develop after returning home

-• Arrange a routine dental check up with your local dentist for ongoing maintenance
+• Arrange routine dental check-ups with your local dentist for ongoing maintenance

-Most ceramic inlay and onlay treatments are completed without major issues, but it is important to understand potential risks and when to seek review.
+Many ceramic inlay and onlay treatments are completed without major problems, but it is important to understand possible risks and know when to request a review.

 More Common Issues